seek-oss/sku/README.md

 If you have an existing configuration, for example generated with `sku init`, you will need to replace the `render` entry point by a `server` entry point, and add port info as documented above.

 Then, you need to create your `server` entry.
 Sku will automatically provide an [Express](https://expressjs.com/) server for the user.
-The entry point for SSR, `server`, is used to provide a render callback and any additional middlewares to that server.
-You can provide either a single middleware or an array.
+The entry point for SSR, `server`, is used to provide the following:

+- a render callback
+- optionally, any required middlewares, either one or an array
+- optionally, a callback to run after the server starts, which receives the Express application instance as a parameter

 This can be done as follows:

 ```js
 import render from './render.js';